guillaumechervet/mw.validation/README.md

 ```

-Your return message can be dynamically genrated.
+Your return message can be dynamically generated like bellow :

 ```javascript
 const getSourceRules = function (synonyme) {